How do I apply for the Spanish-English Translation Certificate Program?

 In order to apply and enroll, do I need to have a high school diploma or GED?

 No, technically you do not have to have one.
-However, your educational record is considered in your application in conjunction with your other materials (resume, quiz, etc.).
+However, your educational record is considered in your application in conjunction with your other materials (resume, entrance exam, etc.).

 Are there any funding or fellowship opportunities available?